© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ickford Bridge See also BUCKINGHAMSHIRE 7 is a scheduled monument protected by Historic England under reference 1006288.
 View the official record →

-Ickford Bridge is a medieval bridge crossing the River Thame in Buckinghamshire.
+Ickford Bridge is a stone bridge crossing the River Thame in Buckinghamshire, dating from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006288.

 Ickford Bridge See also BUCKINGHAMSHIRE 7 is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006288.